eendebakpt/oapackage/docs/properties.rst

 Model matrices
 --------------

 For orthogonal arrays and conference designs we can calculate model matrices (also called `design matrices <https://en.wikipedia.org/wiki/Design_matrix>`_).
+The model matrix consists of the intercept (a columns of ones), the main effects and optionally secondorder effects (the interaction effects and quadratic effects).
-For 2-level orthogonal arrays the array is converted from a 0,1-valued array to a -1,+1-valued array array and then the model matrix is calculated by taking inner products between the factors of the array.
+For 2-level orthogonal arrays the array is first converted from a 0,1-valued array to a -1,+1-valued array.
+The the main effects are given by the matrix itself and the second order effects are calculated by taking products between pairs of factors of the array.
 For mixel-level orthogonal arrays Helmert contrasts are used.
 For more details on the calculation of the model matrices see :cpp:func:`array2modelmatrix` and :ref:`Model matrices for mixed-level orthogonal arrays`.